There is a commitment to high standards of corporate governance throughout the Group.

 The Company’s policy on remuneration is to offer competitive remuneration packages, which are designed to reward, retain and to motivate the Directors, having regard to the size and complexity of the Group.

 The Company’s policy on remuneration is determined by its Remuneration Committee.
-The Committee presently consists of:
+The Remuneration Committee currently comprises Mr. K. Ritchie, Mr. N Howlett, Mr. GP Hooper and Mr. J Ward.

 The Nomination Committee’s role is to propose candidates for appointment to the Titon Holdings Plc board.
 Any such proposals need to be endorsed by the board as a whole.
 The Nominations Committee presently consists of: